 I’m here today to talk about how B improves on A by adding Capability C.

-The speaker thinks that he or she is being transparent (after all, you just told them what your topic is going to be, right?), but if your audience doesn’t know what B is — let alone how it improves on A — they won’t have much attention for the wonders of adding C!
+The speaker thinks that he or she is being transparent (after all, you just told them what your topic is going to be, right?), but if your audience doesn’t know what B is — and isn’t sure why they should care about A, either — they won’t have much attention left to ponder the wonders of adding C.

 Your Audience Is Probably Wondering These Three Things

 - What is it?
 (And I mean that very literally: Is “B” a website?
-Is it a product?
+Is it a type of bread?
 Is it an idea?)

 - What does it do?
 (Again, be literal: Does “B” exist to educate users?
 Track your cholesterol level?
 Vacuum the carpet?)